Shapur I: Roman campaigns

+Shapur then advanced into Anatolia, but was defeated by Roman forces led by praetorian prefect Balista; attacks by Septimius Odaenathus of Palmyra forced the Persians to withdraw from Roman territory, surrendering Cappadocia and Antioch.
+Between 262 and 267 AD, the Romans and their Palmyrene allies launched systematic campaigns into Persian territory, reconquering the strategic cities of Nisibis, Edessa, and Carrhae and all of Roman Mesopotamia, perhaps even occupying Armenia.

 Interactions with minorities

 Shapur is mentioned many times in the Talmud, in which he is referred to in Jewish Aramaic as Shabur Malka (שבור מלכא), meaning "King Shapur".
 He had good relations with the Jewish community and was a friend of Shmuel, one of the most famous of the Babylonian Amoraim, the Talmudic sages from among the important Jewish communities of Mesopotamia.